frewei/b_thesis/README.md

 The virtual environment was named fre_env.

 # Pipeline
-(The following steps are meant for the Multi Source Models, but can be similarly implemented for the Single Source Models.
+(The following steps are meant for phase 3 (multi-source model evaluated on multi-source data), but can be similarly implemented for phase 1 (single-source model evaluated on single-source data).
 The scripts are meant to run on the computational clusters Earth/Mars.
 Check what GPU will be used in the script before running the commands, and edit the number in the scripts.

 1. Create snap-shot of current files in folders
 ````